ZheWang711/CSE291E-lab3/README.md

 ## How to configure and run the project on your own machine

+### System Requirements
+* Please make sure that your system is Linux, Ubuntu 14.04 is strongly preferred.

 ### Before running, change mode:
 * Change current directory to the project root directory `cd ...lab3`